-You also won’t need a visa if you come from one of the 56 ‘non-visa’ countries / territories on the UK government’s list.
-But only if you’re planning to study here for no more than six months (if your course is longer than six months, you will need a visa, just like everyone else).
+You also won’t need a visa if you come from one of the 56 ‘non-visa’ countries / territories and are coming to study in the UK for less than six months.

 You can always check the requirements for your nationality here:

 ‘Low risk’ nationals submit fewer documents

 In addition to the list of ‘non-visa / visa exempt’ countries, UK Immigration & Visas have a list of about 20 ‘low risk’ countries* / territories (*most but not all of these are included in the ‘non-visa’ list).